 Why are some parts of San Siro closed?

 That may not make for great reading for visitors as it can’t be an exact science to decide what number is safe and what number isn’t.
+Videos often surface of structural movement in the stadium, but that is a key element of architecture for there to be some flex in structures.

 Whilst it is not by a major amount, this limits the amount of money that the two Milan clubs – Inter and AC Milan – can make from each of their home matches at the San Siro in all competitions.